chuangcaleb/wtsa/_poosts/Film Reviews/Mulan II Rewrite – Beat Sheet.md

 - Mulan is in her dressing room, `accompanied by handmaidens.`
 - `They put make-up on her—she bursts out in tears.
 They furrow in understanding, then leave the room to give her some space.`
-- `She mumbles to herself, “You defeat armies… but to them, you’re still just a woman to marry.”`
+- `She mumbles to herself, “You defeat armies… but to them, you’re still just a girl to marry.”`
 - `Mushu steps out of hiding.
-“When you marry this prince, I’ll lose you tonight.”`
+“I tried to break you up from Shang so that I wouldn't lose you when you got married off.
+But when you marry this prince, I’ll lose you tonight.”`
 - `“Then, I forgive you.”
 Mushu is confused but relieved.
 Mulan continues, “That’s what my heart wishes I had said to Shang.”`
 - `“You couldn’t fulfil your duty; I can still fulfil mine.` Goodbye, Mushu.”